 On the 2nd of October 2019, William and Kate visited the Aga Khan Centre in London.
-The couple attended a special event hosted by His Royal Highness the Aga Khan ahead of their official visit to Pakistan later this month.
+The couple attended a special event hosted by His Royal Highness the Aga Khan ahead of their official visit to Pakistan.

-The royal visit will take place between the 14th and 18th of October.
+The royal visit took place between the 14th and 18th of October 2019.

 The Aga Khan is a spiritual leader and the Imam to Shia Ismaili Muslims.
 He has around 15 million followers from more than 25 countries around the world, including Pakistan.